Knee Arthroscopy

 What is a diagnostic knee arthroscopy?

 Diagnostic knee arthroscopy is a minimally invasive procedure used to examine the inside of the knee joint to diagnose issues such as cartilage damage, ligament injuries, or arthritis.
-The procedure involves inserting a small camera (arthroscope) through a skin incision to view the knee's internal structures in detail.
-This helps surgeons accurately diagnose the source of knee pain or other symptoms that may not be clearly identified through imaging tests such as X-rays or MRIs.
+The procedure involves inserting a small camera (arthroscope) through tiny incisions to view the knee's internal structures in detail.
+This helps doctors accurately diagnose the source of knee pain or other symptoms that may not be clearly identified through imaging tests such as X-rays or MRIs.

 When is a diagnostic knee arthroscopy recommended?